Unitrunker/posixmqcontrol/README.md

      mq_timedsend and mq_timedrecv are not implemented.  info reports a worst- case estimate for QSIZE.

-# HISTORY
-     The posixmqcontrol command appeared in FreeBSD 15.0.

 # AUTHORS
      The posixmqcontrol command and this manual page were written by Rick Parrish <unitrunker@unitrunker.net>